bdurand/capture_migration_sql/README.md

 # CaptureMigrationSql

-This gem add the ability to capture and persist the SQL executed by migrations.
+This gem adds the ability to capture and persist the SQL statements executed by migrations.
 There are a couple of reasons why you may want to do this.

-1. Having a list of the SQL changes in a migration can allow a more thorough review of database changes during a code review since it eliminates.
+1. Having a list of SQL changes in a migration can allow a more thorough review of database changes during a code review.
 The Ruby schema directives in Rails are nice for simple tables and for documentation purposes, but if you need to tune your database for performance or data integrity, seeing the raw SQL can give you a better idea of exactly what each change involves.

 2. Not everyone gets to run database migrations in production.
-If you have a DBA who needs to approve and run all changes for security and performance reasons, you'll probably need to give them the SQL changes.
-This gem will log all those changes for you in a consistent place so that you don't have to hunt through your development logs or reverse engineer them from the Ruby code.
+If you have a DBA who needs to approve and run all changes for security and performance reasons, you'll probably need to give them the individual SQL changes.
+This gem logs all those changes for you in a consistent place so you don't have to hunt for them in your development logs or reverse engineer them from the Ruby code.

 ## Installation